UBCBG-Curatorial-Team/UBCBG-Plant-Records-Manual/pages/subpages/appendices/images.md

 >If item number is unknown or photos of received material (e.g. seeds, bulbs, cuttings): `ItemNo` = 000; e.g. 2011-0116_000_001

 ## Image Upload and Ranking

+Images can be linked to an accession, accession item, or a taxon without an accession.
+When images are linked to an accession/item, such images are automatically link to the accession’s taxon.